lexter0705/appwindows/README.md

 # For Developers
 1) If something doesn't work - open issue.
 2) If you want something fixed - open issue.
-3) If you need help with the library - email.
+3) If you can help with the library - email.

 apparser.development@gmail.com